imskojs/arbitrage/README.md

 # arbitrage
-Arbitrage trading from as many exchanges as possible
+Arbitrage trading from as many exchanges as possible.
+The main goal is to maximize the number of bitcoins by arbitrage trading alt coins.

+# TODO:
+1. bittrex and binance arbitrage.